The HESS Consortium and E&I Cooperative Services Partnership

 With 4,000 member institutions in E&I, they have the experience with highly complex contracts and have the expertise in negotiating and managing these contracts for their members.
 Your institution is most likely a member of E&I now.
 The agreements are non-binding to members so HESS’s agreements will now be non-binding, departing from the original concept of the HESS Consortium.
 With this, E&I has “skin in the game” to make sure their contracts are as valuable as possible for our institutions as they are fair and helpful for our software partners.

-With the recent memorandum of understanding (MOU) between HESS and E&I, E&I’s contract management, led by Keith Fowlkes (HESS co-founder, board member and now E&I executive leadership), will now be working with our individual software partner cohorts to competitively develop, negotiate and manage collaborative contracts for our member institutions in HESS.
+With the recent memorandum of understanding (MOU) between HESS and E&I (member login required), E&I’s contract management, led by Keith Fowlkes (HESS co-founder, board member and now E&I executive leadership), will now be working with our individual software partner cohorts to competitively develop, negotiate and manage collaborative contracts for our member institutions in HESS.
 This means that HESS members will now have access to competitively researched and negotiated features and pricing from our software partners.
 Also, in support of our members and software partners, our institutions will have E&I contract support people to work with them to adopt the contract agreements.
 Contracts will still be between the software partner and the member institution.
 While E&I’s services are provided at no cost to the HESS member institutions, there is a small negotiated administrative fee that each vendor will pay E&I based on that contracts’ use.

 E&I’s contract services also add great value for our software partners in allowing them to cut enormous overhead and time in individually negotiating contracts and their support, bringing their work down to a single negotiated contract agreement for all schools in the cohort (see section below "How does this new relationship help our software partners help us?").
 Also, all questions about the contracts and what they offer can be directed to E&I contract and technical support staff.
 E&I makes our software partners’ operations more efficient and effective for your institutions.